wazo-platform/wazo-doc/source/administration/monitoring/monitoring.rst

 ==============

-Lists XiVO related processes (most of which are daemons) with their corresponding status, uptime, ressource usage and controls to Restart service (blue button), stop service (red button) and stop monitoring service (grey button).
+Lists XiVO related processes (most of which are daemons) with their corresponding status, uptime, resource usage and controls to Restart service (blue button), stop service (red button) and stop monitoring service (grey button).